Notice of Pre-AIA or AIA Status

 a range detector (Fig. 1b, para 38, receiver 104) that receives the beam of light responsive to the beam of light reflecting off an object in an external environment.

-Dussan fails to explicitly teach but Warren teaches a set of gears (Figs. 1, 3 col 2: lines 42-44, gears 19, 21) coupled to the first scanner mirror and the second scanner mirror that when driven rotate the first scanner mirror and the second scanner mirror at predetermined speeds (Figs. 1, 3 col 2: lines 42-61); and
+Dussan, in view of Carlson still fails to explicitly teach but Warren teaches a set of gears (Figs. 1, 3 col 2: lines 42-44, gears 19, 21) coupled to the first scanner mirror and the second scanner mirror that when driven rotate the first scanner mirror and the second scanner mirror at predetermined speeds (Figs. 1, 3 col 2: lines 42-61); and

-an actuator (Figs. 1, 3 col 4: lines 22-30, motor 25) that rotates the set of gears, the first scanner mirror, and the second scanner mirror at the predetermined speeds, causing the beam of light to reflect across the first and second scanner mirrors in a predetermined scanning pattern (Figs. 1, 3, col 2: lines 56-61, col 4: lines 22-30 and claim 2).
+an actuator (Figs. 1, 3 col 4: lines 22-30, motor 25) that rotates the set of gears, the first scanner mirror, and the second scanner mirror at the predetermined speeds, causing the beam of light to reflect across the first and second scanner mirrors in the predetermined scanning pattern (Figs. 1, 3, col 2: lines 56-61, col 4: lines 22-30 and claim 2).

 It would have been obvious to one of ordinary skill in the art at the time of the invention to modify Dussan in view of Warren to include a gear train and actuator (e.g. electric motor) to drive the first and second scanning mirrors.
 Mechanical drive trains were well known for providing synchronized and repeatable motion between multiple rotating elements.
 One of ordinary skill would have been motivated to apply such gearing to the optical scanning mirrors of Warren in order to ensure stable and repeatable angular velocities necessary for generating a reliable scanning pattern.

-Regarding claim 14, Dussan, as modified in view of Warren and Fedder, teaches the ToF LIDAR system of claim 12, wherein the reflection mechanism comprises a mirror (Dussan, Figs. 15, 17, para 112, this ellipsoidal reflector can be the single reimaging mirror used by the system.
+Regarding claim 14, Dussan, as modified in view of Carlson and Warren, teaches the ToF LIDAR system of claim 12, wherein the reflection mechanism comprises a mirror (Dussan, Figs. 15, 17, para 112, this ellipsoidal reflector can be the single reimaging mirror used by the system.
 See also, claim 1) that rotates a scanned plane of the beam of light emitted from the first scanner mirror to be orthogonal to a scanning plane of the second scanner mirror (Dussan, Figs. 15, 17 para 113).

-Regarding claim 15, Dussan, as modified in view of Warren and Fedder, teaches the ToF LIDAR system of claim 12, wherein the actuator is one of a stepper motor, a servo motor, or an electric motor (Warren, Figs. 1, 7, Col 2: lines 55-56, electric motor) with a speed control device (Warren, Col 2: lines 55-61 and col 4: lines 20-25 and claims 2, it would have been obvious to have a speed control device to constantly and uniformly rotating the mirrors).
+Regarding claim 15, Dussan, as modified in view of Carlson and Warren, teaches the ToF LIDAR system of claim 12, wherein the actuator is one of a stepper motor, a servo motor, or an electric motor (Warren, Figs. 1, 7, Col 2: lines 55-56, electric motor) with a speed control device (Warren, Col 2: lines 55-61 and col 4: lines 20-25 and claims 2, it would have been obvious to have a speed control device to constantly and uniformly rotating the mirrors).

-Regarding claim 16, Dussan, as modified in view of Warren and Fedder, teaches the ToF LIDAR system of claim 12, wherein the actuator further comprises an encoder or a position sensor that monitors and regulates a rotational speed of the actuator (Warren, col 2: lines 57-61, claims 2 and 22, it is obvious to have an encoder that maintains the rotational speed of the motor 25 at a constant speed to constantly and uniformly rotate the mirrors).
+Regarding claim 16, Dussan, as modified in view of Carlson and Warren, teaches the ToF LIDAR system of claim 12, wherein the actuator further comprises an encoder or a position sensor that monitors and regulates a rotational speed of the actuator (Warren, col 2: lines 57-61, claims 2 and 22, it is obvious to have an encoder that maintains the rotational speed of the motor 25 at a constant speed to constantly and uniformly rotate the mirrors).

-Claims 18- 20 will be rejected under the same rational as claims 12-14.
+claims 18- 20 will be rejected under the same rational as claims 12-14.

 Claims 7-8, 17 are rejected under 35 U.S.C.
-103 as being unpatentable over Dussan in view of Warren, Fedder and Caleb Chung (US 20140352493 A1, “Chung”).
+103 as being unpatentable over Dussan in view of Carlson, Warren and Caleb Chung (US 20140352493 A1, “Chung”).

-Regarding claim 7, Dussan, as modified in view of Warren and Fedder, fails to explicitly teach the beam scanning device of claim 1, wherein a first subset of the set of gears have a first predetermined gear ratio, and a second subset of the set of gears have a second predetermined gear ratio different from the first predetermined gear ratio; and wherein the first scanner mirror is rotated responsive to actuation of the first subset and the second scanner mirror is rotated responsive to actuation of the second subset.
+Regarding claim 7, Dussan, as modified in view of Carlson and Warren, fails to explicitly teach the beam scanning device of claim 1, wherein a first subset of the set of gears have a first predetermined gear ratio, and a second subset of the set of gears have a second predetermined gear ratio different from the first predetermined gear ratio; and wherein the first scanner mirror is rotated responsive to actuation of the first subset and the second scanner mirror is rotated responsive to actuation of the second subset.

 However, Chung teaches a multiple output transmission in which a single drive motor drives a central drive gear which is coupled to multiple idler gears and multiple output gears.
 The output gears are arranged in layers (stacked turntables), each layer idler gears selectively engaging with output gears based on indexed positions (Figs. 1-3, para 34-36, 57-62).
 Chung further teaches that output gears can be of different sizes, thus yielding different gear rations for different output shafts (Para 44-48).